NASA Lunar sample 60015 on display at Space Center Houston Lunar Samples Vault, at NASA's Johnson Space Center

 Default content block

-By default, the whole post takes its color settings from the related parent project or page.
-These colors can be overridden individually.
-Posts with no related project resort to a default color scheme, if no colors are defined in the post settings.
+• By default, the whole post takes its color settings from the related parent project or page.
+These colors can be overridden per post.

 The styles below are variations of the default block with different color combinations and font settings.